neoforged/Documentation/docs/gui/screens.md

 ### `GuiElementRenderState`

 A `GuiElementRenderState` holds the metadata on how a GUI element is rendered to the screen.
 The element render state extends `ScreenArea` to  define the `bounds` on the screen.
 The bounds should always encompass the entire element that is rendered so that it's sorted correctly in the node list.
-Bounds computation typically takes in some of the parameters below, including the position and pose:
+Bounds computation typically takes in some of the parameters below, including the position and pose.

 `scissorArea` crops the area where the element can render.
 If `scissorArea` is `null`, then the entire element is rendered to the screen.
 Similarly, if the `scissorArea` rectangle does not intersect with the `bounds`, then nothing will be rendered.